 In the market for a new computer?
 Been waiting a while to upgrade your laptop?
-Well, the perfect time to invest in a shiny new gadget is during the Boxing Day sales.
+Well, now is the perfect time to invest.

-To give you an idea of exactly how many great sales and discounts there are, Aussies spent over $2 billion on Boxing Day last year.
+To give you an idea of exactly how many great sales and discounts there are, Aussies spent over $2 billion on Boxing Day in 2014.
 For the Boxing Day sales period, which runs from 26 December to 15 January, everyone over the age of 14 spent $850 on average – an absolutely enormous figure given the median full-time weekly salary is roughly $883 after tax*.

 Best places to shop for laptops in Boxing Day sales:

 Which retailers had sales last year and what were the savings?

 Out of the retailers who stock laptop computers, here are some that had a great Boxing Day deal: